Top Cat: Latin America

 The adaptation and translation was made by Rubén Arvizu.
 The main voice actors were Julio Lucena (voice of Top Cat), Jorge Arvizu (voice of Benny and Choo Choo), Víctor Alcocer (voice of Dibble), and David Reynoso, among others.
 Top Cat is still rerun every few years.

 In Brazil, the character is known as Manda-Chuva (Brazilian Portuguese for big shot) and was voiced by actor Lima Duarte.
-In addition, the city of New York was replaced by Brasília (federal capital) in the Brazilian version.
+The dub premiered in 1963 on TV Record in São Paulo and other stations in other cities.
+The series was later syndicated and was aired in the late 80s on TV Globo as part of Xou da Xuxa.
+In addition, the city of New York was replaced by Brasília (federal capital) in the Brazilian version most of the time.

 India

 Top Cat was one of the early favorites on Cartoon Network.
 It was aired in India in the 1990s.
 Top Cat was aired again in 2003 until 2004.

 Japan

 Top Cat (Japanese: ドラ猫大将) first aired on TV Asahi back in 1963 under the title translating to Stray Cat Boss.
 It was then rebroadcast many times over the years.
-In 1990, A new dub was produced for VHS sold by Columbia Records and released under its original name in Katakana (トップキャット).
+In 1990, A new dub was produced for VHS sold by Nippon Columbia and released under its original name in Katakana (トップキャット).
 This new dub was also carried over to airing on Cartoon Network Japan since its launch in 1997.